10 Common New York Tourist Mistakes

 Please don’t do this!

-New York has amazing public transportation, so you can easily get around the entire city without needing to base yourself in one particular area for your whole stay.
+There are SO many better neighborhoods to stay in!
+And New York has amazing public transportation, so you can easily get around the entire city.

 2. Paying full price at museums